 |Saturated Fat 12g||61%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I used kielbasa sausage as the "ham" because I think it is delicious and it adds great flavor to the spinach.
-However, you can also use Canadian Bacon, or sliced ham!
+We used kielbasa sausage as the "ham", however, you can also use Canadian Bacon or sliced ham!
 You can also serve it without the ham.
 It will make a great vegetarian breakfast!

 - 1 cup of sliced kielbasa sausage or Canadian bacon or sliced ham

 - 1/4 cup white onion (diced)

 - 2 cups of frozen spinach or kale.
 (If using fresh, double the amount)

 - 2 to 3 large eggs